-Students enrolled in certificate programs one year or less in duration are monitored per semester.
+Students enrolled in certificate programs one year or less are monitored per semester.
 Students must have a 2.0 after term completion to meet Satisfactory Academic Progress.

-A student must make steady progress towards their degree.
+Quantitative Standard: A student must make steady progress towards their degree.
 This includes the total time to earn a degree and the rate of completion or credits towards the degree.
-Remedial credits may count towards the quantitative standard (pace) requirements.

 Financial aid cannot exceed more than 150 percent of the normal time it takes for a student to achieve a degree.
-For example, if the student curriculum is structured to allow a student to earn a bachelor’s degree in four years, students who take longer than four years can keep their financial aid eligibility for up to six years.
-A student must complete 67% of their attempted credits each year in order to meet the quantitative (pace) requirement.
+As an example: if the student curriculum is structured to allow a student to earn a bachelor’s degree in four years, students who take longer than four years can keep their financial aid eligibility for up to six years.
+A student must complete 67% of their attempted credits in order to meet the quantitative (pace) requirement.